2015 Campeonato Ecuatoriano de Fútbol Serie A

 The 2015 Campeonato Ecuatoriano de Fútbol de la Serie A (officially known as the Copa Pilsener Serie A for sponsorship reasons) was the 57th season of the Serie A, Ecuador's premier football league.

-Emelec successfully defended their title for their third in a row and 13th overall.
+Emelec successfully defended their title, winning their third consecutive championship and 13th overall.

 Teams

-Twelve teams are competing in the 2015 Serie A season, ten of whom remain from the previous season.
-Manta and Olmedo were relegated from the Serie A after accumulating the fewest points during the 2014 season.
+Twelve teams competed in the 2015 Serie A season, ten of which remained from the previous season.
+Manta and Olmedo were relegated from the Serie A after finishing with the fewest points in the 2014 season.
 They were replaced by Aucas and River Plate, the 2014 Serie B winner and runner-up, respectively.
-Aucas is making their 35th top-flight appearance and their first return to the Serie A since 2006, while River Ecuador is participating in their first top-flight appearance.
+Aucas made their 35th top-flight appearance and returned to Serie A for the first time since 2006, while River Ecuador made their debut in the top division.